elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-osmosis-affect-cell-volume-and-what-role-does-the-semipermeable-membrane-play.md

 url: /learn/biology/questions/how-does-osmosis-affect-cell-volume-and-what-role-does-the-semipermeable-membrane-play
 score: -1.0
 related_article1:
-    id: 167356
+    id: 167365
-    title: How does the amphipathic nature of phospholipids contribute to membrane formation?
+    title: >-
+        Define tonicity and describe the effects of hypertonic, hypotonic, and isotonic solutions on cells.
     subject: Biology
-    url: /learn/biology/questions/how-does-the-amphipathic-nature-of-phospholipids-contribute-to-membrane-formation
+    url: /learn/biology/questions/define-tonicity-and-describe-the-effects-of-hypertonic-hypotonic-and-isotonic-solutions-on-cells
 related_article2:
-    id: 167364
+    id: 167359
-    title: Which types of molecules are able to diffuse across the cell membrane via simple diffusion?
+    title: >-
+        What roles do integral and peripheral proteins play in the cell membrane?
     subject: Biology
-    url: /learn/biology/questions/which-types-of-molecules-are-able-to-diffuse-across-the-cell-membrane-via-simple-diffusion
+    url: /learn/biology/questions/what-roles-do-integral-and-peripheral-proteins-play-in-the-cell-membrane
 related_article3:
-    id: 167368
+    id: 167361
-    title: Describe the fluid mosaic model and its significance in understanding membrane structure.
+    title: >-
+        What factors affect the fluidity of cell membranes?
     subject: Biology
-    url: /learn/biology/questions/describe-the-fluid-mosaic-model-and-its-significance-in-understanding-membrane-structure
+    url: /learn/biology/questions/what-factors-affect-the-fluidity-of-cell-membranes
 related_article4:
-    id: 167367
+    id: 167364
-    title: What is turgor pressure and how does it relate to osmosis in plant cells?
+    title: >-
+        Which types of molecules are able to diffuse across the cell membrane via simple diffusion?
     subject: Biology
-    url: /learn/biology/questions/what-is-turgor-pressure-and-how-does-it-relate-to-osmosis-in-plant-cells
+    url: /learn/biology/questions/which-types-of-molecules-are-able-to-diffuse-across-the-cell-membrane-via-simple-diffusion
 related_article5:
-    id: 167369
+    id: 167363
-    title: How do concentration gradients drive diffusion and contribute to cellular processes?
+    title: >-
+        What is the mechanism of simple diffusion and how is it driven by concentration gradients?
     subject: Biology
-    url: /learn/biology/questions/how-do-concentration-gradients-drive-diffusion-and-contribute-to-cellular-processes
+    url: /learn/biology/questions/what-is-the-mechanism-of-simple-diffusion-and-how-is-it-driven-by-concentration-gradients
 ---

 &nbsp;